Oururis/IBat/README.md

 well,if look closely you can still see bat's eyes

-if you want to remove the bat,I also have a very simple datapack,I will upload later,you should be able to see on my homepage

-this resourcepack is theoretically common to all versions,if you encounter a version cannot be used, you can try to adapt it yourself,its simple, or submit it to github,I will adapt it(maybe XD
+if you want to remove the bat,I also have a very simple datapack:https://github.com/Oururis/Batk this resourcepack is theoretically common to all versions,if you encounter a version cannot be used, you can try to adapt it yourself,its simple, or submit it to github,I will adapt it(maybe XD